MinaAnis7/personal-blog/README.md

 A website template for a personal blog.
 This project showcases a beautifully designed and highly animated blog template with smooth transitions and engaging animations.
 The website features a clean and **responsive layout**, ensuring an excellent browsing experience on all devices.

 ## Live Demo
-If you want to see it in action, please visit the following link: [Live Demo](https://minaanis7.github.io/personal-blog/)
+if you want to experience it in action, please visit the following link: [Live Demo](https://minaanis7.github.io/personal-blog/)

 ## Features
-The Website has a lot of sections:
 - Header and Landing Page:
   - Header: Contains all the navigation links and mega menu that when hovering over the "Other Links" Link, it opens up on top of the content of the page.
   - Landing Page: An intro to the webpage with nice little animations.